The Purpose of this Policy

 How can I access my personal information?

 You may request access to any personal information we hold about you at any time by contacting us (details below).
-Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example, by mailing or emailing it to you.
+Where we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (eg by mailing or emailing it to you).

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it.
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment, then we will add a note to the personal information stating that you disagree with it.
 Members of our websites will generally be able to access and update their membership details online.
 We request that you keep your information as current as possible so that we may continue to improve our service to you.

-We may collect, hold, and use statistical information about visits to help us improve the site, for instance:
+We may collect, hold, and use statistical information about visits to help us improve the site, eg:

 • An IP address